OAS-Development/SessionHub/SESSION_11_META_LEARNING_COMPLETE.md

 ✅ **Cross-System Integration**: Seamless integration with all previous systems ✅ **Comprehensive Analytics**: Deep insights into algorithm performance and evolution

-The meta-learning system represents a significant advancement in AI capability, enabling continuous self-improvement and autonomous optimization across the entire Development Hub ecosystem.
+The meta-learning system represents a significant advancement in AI capability, enabling continuous self-improvement and autonomous optimization across the entire SessionHub ecosystem.
 The implementation provides a solid foundation for future AI enhancement and ensures the system continues to evolve and improve independently.

-**Status**: ✅ COMPLETE - Ready for production deployment across all Development Hub systems.
+**Status**: ✅ COMPLETE - Ready for production deployment across all SessionHub systems.

 ---